-The Blue Cash Everyday Card is one of my favorite no-annual fee cashback cards as you can earn 3% on your first $6,000 of purchases per year at U.S/ supermarkets (1% afterward).
-You will also earn 2% at U.S. gas stations and select U.S. department stores.
+The Blue Cash Everyday Card is one of my favorite no-annual fee cashback cards as you can earn 3% on your first $6,000 of purchases per year at U.S. supermarkets (1% afterward).
+You will also earn 3% at U.S. gas stations, up to $6,000 per year, then 1%.
 You can see the list of department stores available at americanexpress.com/rewards-info.
 I also want to note that superstores, supermarkets, and warehouse clubs that sell gasoline are not considered gas stations.
+Terms apply.

 - American Express Experiences

 Limited Time Offer: Earn $200 cash back after spending $1,500 on purchases in the first 6 months of card opening.